Manage your default marketing email settings and tracking preferences

 - You can manage this setting for an individual email on the Recipients tab of the email editor.

-This setting allows contacts who previously opted out of all emails to manage their email subscription preferences on any HubSpot form.
-Once the contact enters their email address into your form, HubSpot will detect if they've opted out and prompt them with a link to unsubscribe.
+This setting allows contacts who previously opted out of one of your email subscription types to manage their email subscription preferences on any HubSpot form.
+Once the contact enters their email address into your form, HubSpot will detect if they've opted out of the email subscription associated with the form and prompt them with a link to resubscribe.

 Please note: the resubscription email feature is not supported if you're using the Forms API with an external form, but you can still use the Forms API to trigger form submission for contacts who haven't opted out of receiving your emails.